ExaFEL/docs/_posts/2017-05-19-cspad_calib.md

     \end{align}
 $$

 where the composite maximum has only a lower bounded value.
-Assuming a 1/0 Boolean flag for every pixel, and the above intensity ranges, we can define a mask for trusted and untrusted pixels, $$F_{j,k}$$, as
+Assuming a 1/0 Boolean flag for every pixel, and the above intensity ranges, we can define a mask for trusted and untrusted pixels, $$F_{jk}$$, as

 $$ F_{jk} = \begin{cases}
 1, & \textrm{if } (0 \leq I_{jk}^{\textrm{avg}} \leq 2\times10^3) \wedge (0 \leq I_{jk}^{\textrm{std}} \leq 10) \wedge (300 \leq I_{jk}^{\textrm{max}}) \\